What transgender youth in Canada and their caregivers want you to know about gender-affirming care | CBC News

 Are kids rushed into treatment?

-Before puberty blockers or hormone therapy can be considered, WPATH guidelines state that all youth need to be assessed by a qualified health-care professional who has studied psycho-neurodevelopment in adolescence.
+Before puberty blockers or hormone therapy can be considered, WPATH guidelines recommend that all youth be assessed by a qualified health-care professional who has studied psycho-neurodevelopment in adolescence.

 "I think that there is this assumption that people are rushing into medical care and there's no thoughtful contemplation or support," Hodgson said.